 The phone packs a smaller battery at 3,000mAh and has a different dual-camera setup with 13 and 5MP sensors.
 It comes with a 35-key physical keypad that has a fingerprint scanner embedded into the space bar.
 Other specs and features include an 8MP selfie camera, expandable storage, and Android Oreo.

 In terms of pricing and performance, the Key2 LE sits between the Key 2 and KEYone.
-You can get it unlocked on Amazon for $450, making it $200 cheaper than the Key2.
+You can get it unlocked on Amazon for around $450, making it quite a bit cheaper than the Key2.